Forbes State Forest

 The Blue Hole tract lies in the heart of the Laurel Highlands close to Laurel Hill State Park.
 Much of the land in this tract was purchased in 1931.
 Much of the land in the surrounding area was cleared for farming before the turn of the 20th century.
 Most of the Blue Hole timber fell before the crosscut saw of the commercial lumberman, rather than the ax of the pioneer settler.
 Early settlers used the timber for home building and fuel.
 Later, trees were cut for charcoal, lumber, mine props, fence posts, and railroad ties.
 The maple sugar and syrup industry was also important then, as it is now.
 One year after the Commonwealth made the first purchase of land in this tract, a Civilian Conservation Corps (CCC) camp was established.
 The camp was built for a capacity of 200 men and included a forester’s cabin, pump house, blacksmith shop, tool shed, bathhouse, officer’s quarter, recreation hall, dining hall, garage and barracks.
 Today, only one of these buildings remains.
 The CCC constructed many forest roads and trails, planted many acres of trees, developed springs such as nearby Patterson Spring, and conducted forest stand improvement.

-Mount Davis, the highest point in Pennsylvania is found in the Negro Mountain tract of the Forbes State Forest.
+Mount Davis, the highest point in Pennsylvania is found in the Mt.
+Davis Division of the Forbes State Forest.
 Most of this land was purchased in 1929, with smaller acquisitions later.
 Pioneer farmers began settling this area in the early 1800's.
 The foundation of an old pine tar kiln can be found close to the High Point.
 It is believed to have been abandoned around 1835.
 Pine tar was extracted from pine knots at this site, and used as wagon grease, for marking sheep, and as a cure for distemper in horses.
 One of the most striking geologic features around the high point is the interesting pattern made by loose rocks on the surface of the ground.
 Several of these polygons, 25 to 30 feet in diameter, can be seen from the observation tower.
 The Forest Maintenance Headquarters is located on the former site of CCC camp S-97.
 The camp was in operation until July 1937.
-Download a brochure on the history of the Negro Mountain area for more information.

 Firsts for the Forbes